pramnora/bash/language/search/grep/01/README.md

 -n, means show which line number(s) inside of the file that word has been found.

 **NOTE**: It is also possible to combine flags together as: -in (both ignore case/and, show line numbers)

+**Tips**

+There is no need to keep on typing in the whole of the: filename.extension

+In the case of a file called: phonebook.csv

+You could choose to search using...

+> grep word p*.csv

+...and, this would find *any* file beginning with the letter: p.../and, ending with the filename extension: .csv